 - Explore the iconic Monument Valley sights on this 9-mile, loop trail.

 If you love to hike, you have zero excuses to hike year-round in Arizona!
 We hope this list of the best Arizona hiking trails keeps you busy this summer.
-If you find yourself in need of physical therapy for a knee injury caused by hiking, don’t hesitate to contact us and schedule an appointment.
+If you find yourself in need of physical therapy for pain or an injury caused by hiking, don’t hesitate to contact us and schedule an appointment.
 We’d love to help you get back on the trail.